OmarCantu/dynamic-multiple-filter/README.md

-# Dynamic Multiple Filter
+# React Multi-filter
-This project is a web page that shows a dynamic multiple filter which returns paginated results.
+This project is a web page that shows a multi-filter that returns paginated results.
-The stack includes react.js, redux.js, redux-observable.js, among other technologies.
+The technology stack includes react.js, redux.js, redux-observable.js, among others.

 ### 1. Requirements:

-- Node.js v8.9.4
+- Node.js v10.15.1
 - Yarn v1.10.1